ExpenseOn/expenseon-integration-docs/README.md

 ##### Contas a pagar criado

 - O valor do parâmetro `financeDocumentId` deve ser a referência do documento de **Contas a Pagar** no ERP.
+Esse documento deve ser o título criado quando usado no status `WaitingFinanceProcess` e o comprovante de pagamento usado no status `Payed`.

 ##### Erro no processamento do ERP